 We are part of an office sharing project called the “KreativRaum”, situated in one of the revitalized buildings of the historical Bürgerbräu area in Würzburg, a beautiful town in the region of Franken in Bayern (Bavaria), Germany.
 See this blog post for more information and a few pictures.

 Our offices and our parking lot are accessible from Frankfurter Straße only, you cannot reach us directly from within the Bürgerbräu Area!
 The entrance to the parking lot is vis-à-vis Frankfurter Straße 120 (on the opposite, southern side of the road).
+Take a look at our custom parking space map for alternatives.

 Arriving from west